 At a minimum, vessel mapping via portable ultrasound is recommended.
-Such mapping may be performed by trained nephrologists, vascular surgeons, and nurses that have been authorized to do so by the College of RNs of BC (CRNBC).
+Such mapping may be performed by trained nephrologists, vascular surgeons, and registered nurses who have completed additional education, demonstrated the appropriate competencies and follow established clinical decision support tools.
 If portable ultrasound is used, duplex ultrasound needs to be available for more detailed mapping as indicated.